-(2) California sea lions are found among the harbor seals, at about one percent of the harbor seal abundance; thus there is a substantial risk of incidentally affecting California sea lions at the same times and by the same mechanisms at an exposure level above the Level B harassment threshold that harbor seals are affected.

-(3) Gray whales have a high likelihood of occurring in Trinidad Bay during the proposed construction period.
-They may not be detected by PSOs if they occur near the outer limits of the area of Level B harassment impact is a common occurrence in this area in all seasons of the year.
+- (2) California sea lions are found among the harbor seals, at about one percent of the harbor seal abundance; thus there is a risk of incidentally affecting California sea lions at the same times and by the same mechanisms at an exposure level above the Level B harassment threshold that harbor seals are affected. - (3) Gray whales have a high likelihood of occurring in Trinidad Bay during the construction period.
+They may not be detected by PSOs if they occur near the outer limits of the area of the Level B harassment impact zone. - (4) The area has a high incidence of harbor fog, which complicates successful detection of animals when they enter waters where they may be exposed to sound levels in excess of the Level B harassment threshold.
+Dense fog is a common occurrence in this area in all seasons of the year.
 In 2008, for instance, the NOAA weather station in nearby Eureka reported 63 days of fog with visibility less than 0.4 km (0.25 mi), and 176 cloudy days.
 Local anecdotal reports indicate that the incidence of fog is much higher on the harbor waters than on the adjacent uplands.
 Attempting to only perform underwater sound generating activities during periods of high visibility is therefore impracticable, as it would greatly prolong the time required for construction.
 For this reason it is possible that marine mammals may enter waters where they may be exposed to sound levels in excess of the Level B harassment threshold without being detected by PSOs.
 This is why the Marine Mammal Monitoring Plan (see Appendix C of the IHA application) provides for work stoppage when visibility is less than 30.5 m (100 ft), and provides for auditory detection (for both cetacean and pinniped monitoring) in conditions of reduced visibility and assumes that any auditory direction represents an animal that is within the area with sound levels in excess of the Level B harassment threshold.